• Skip to main content

 MujikaJulen

-MujikaJulen 1 month ago
+MujikaJulen over 1 year ago

 While doing the Monte Carlo analysis, is there a way to know if model parameters such as saturation current, reverse breakdown voltage and much more, are being taken into account?
 Or does it only affect to established tolerances in R,L,C...?